Sam Matheny, NAB

 Any tilting of the tower's antenna aperture, whether by guy wire mis-tensioning, tower deterioration, or loading changes, has the potential to affect the coverage and service of stations in the VHF and UHF bands.
 This presentation will take a detailed look at how any unintended tilting of the antenna aperture of a tower might impact coverage and service.
 It will begin with a review of the underlying physics, then consider several different real-world scenarios.

-Telos Alliance's John Bisset has been writing the Workbench Column for Radio World for more than 30 years.
-John will present both new and tried and true tips to improve your efficiency as a broadcast engineer.
+Telos Alliance's Kirk Harnack will present both new and tried and true tips to improve your efficiency as a broadcast engineer.

 Markus Schumann, Telestream